 FAQs for Prospective MEM Students (Not Currently at UConn)

-How do I apply for the MEM Program
+How do I apply for the MEM major?

-If you are interested in applying to UConn and the MEM program, you should visit the UConn Admissions page to being your application.
-You will apply to the University, as well as the School of Engineering and the School of Business.
+If you are interested in applying to UConn and the MEM major, you should visit the UConn Admissions page to learn more about submitting an application.
+You will apply to the University, as well as the College of Engineering and the School of Business.
 Don't worry, it's one streamlined process.

 I am enrolled in another college or university.
-How do I transfer to UConn for the MEM program?
+How do I transfer to UConn for the MEM major?

-Each year, more than 1,200 highly qualified transfer students enroll at the University of Connecticut, and we have few transfers come specifically for the unique program MEM offers students.
-UConn Admissions works hard to make transferring to UConn as smooth a process as possible to help qualified students obtain the superior education they deserve.
+Each year, more than 1,200 highly qualified transfer students enroll at the University of Connecticut, and we have few transfers that enroll specifically for the unique experience MEM offers students.
+UConn Admissions works hard to make transferring to UConn as smooth of a process as possible to help qualified students obtain the superior education they deserve.
 All Transfer applicants must apply online through the UConn Application.

 Why should I consider the MEM major instead of another Engineering major?